Finding practical solutions to the world’s most challenging soil mechanics problems

 BGC’s Soil Mechanics Team comprises geotechnical and geological engineers who focus on “getting the soil mechanics right” as they work to solve complex earth science problems in Canada, the US, and beyond.
 The team collaborates with geologists, hydrologists, hydrogeologists, and other earth scientists and engineers within the company to integrate soil behaviour principles with a broader understanding of geology.
 In this way, we find solutions that are both theoretically rigorous and practical.

 The Soil Mechanics Team provides expertise in the application of theoretical soil mechanics to develop relevant, practical, geomechanical models, tailings dam assessment and design, numerical modelling, civil geotechnical engineering, and geotechnical earthquake engineering.
 We support a variety of projects within BGC through the advanced geotechnical laboratory.

-The Soil Mechanics Team plays a large role in linear infrastructure projects for roads, railways and pipelines.
+The Soil Mechanics Team plays a large role in linear infrastructure projects for roads, railways, and pipelines.
 Most of these projects are in areas with challenging geohazards, such as rockfalls, landslides, debris flows, and unusual site conditions.
-The team applies fundamental mechanics to comprehend the issues and potential solutions complex projects.
-Some examples include stabilizing a landslide providing access to first nation communities, designing bridge foundations through ecologically sensitive terrain, or designing pipeline crossings exposed to geohazards.
+The team applies fundamental mechanics to comprehend the issues and potential solutions to complex projects.
+Some examples include stabilizing a landslide providing access to First Nation communities, designing bridge foundations through ecologically sensitive terrain, or designing pipeline crossings exposed to geohazards.
 We take pride in supporting our clients through the entire project lifecycle from site characterization and interpreting geomechanics through design and construction monitoring.
-The team works together with other BGC discipline specialists, such as hydraulic engineers, geohazard specialists and geoscientists, to find the most sustainable, practical, and economical solutions.
+The team works together with other BGC discipline specialists, such as hydraulic engineers, geohazard specialists, and geoscientists, to find the most sustainable, practical, and economical solutions.